 Eyewitnesses saw it.
 Jesus was seen alive over a 40-day period after His crucifixion by men, women, skeptics, believers, individuals, and simultaneously by a group of over 500 people (1 Corinthians 15:3-8).

 History supports it.
 Within a generation of Jesus’ life, documents were written about His death and resurrection.
 If treated without prejudice, the historical records are as plentiful and as reliable as any ancient event we know of.

 Other theories are feeble.
 Not only is the evidence for the resurrection strong, the evidence for alternative explanations (e.g. someone else was crucified; they forgot where His tomb was; He simply survived the crucifixion) are flimsy.
 They are weak attempts to avoid the facts.

-Why does if matter that Jesus rose from the dead, never to die again?
+Why does it matter that Jesus rose from the dead, never to die again?

 Jesus’ resurrection sets Him apart from all other religious leaders and everyone else who ever lived.
 All other religious leaders were powerless over death, proving their humanity.
 Jesus had power over death, proving His divinity.

 The resurrection is the foundation of the Christian faith.
-All of what Jesus said and did falls if the resurrection is false.
-All of what Jesus said and did stands if the resurrection is fact.
+All of what Jesus said and did crumbles if the resurrection is false.
+All of what Jesus said and did stands if the resurrection is truth.

 You don’t have to have all your questions answered and all your doubts cleared to make a thoughtful decision and claim that you believe in Jesus.

 Where do you stand right now?

 Do you think it makes more sense to believe or not believe in Jesus?
 Are you ready to respond to Jesus?
 If so, everyone – including intellectuals – comes to God the same way.
 Begin here in your journey with Jesus.